Skip to Content

 Worker enrollment values come from the customer controller at https://controller.mergeloom.ai.
 The local worker UI is only available after the worker is installed.

-MergeLoom customer controller worker setup page showing tenant slug and worker enrollment token.
+MergeLoom customer controller worker setup page showing workspace slug and worker enrollment token.

-Customer controller: copy the tenant slug and enrollment token into the worker install configuration.
+Customer controller: copy the workspace slug and enrollment token into the worker install configuration.

 PathUse it whenCurrent status